End-to-End 3-D Spatiotemporal Perception with Multimodal Fusion and V2X Collaboration: Method

-Fig.~\ref{fig:image-backbone} shows the image feature encoding backbone for both vehicle-mounted and roadside cameras in the XET-VIC framework, corresponding to the architectures illustrated in Fig.~\ref{fig:xet-v2x-architecture}~(a) and (b).
-This backbone follows a hierarchical feature encoding paradigm that converts raw images into multi-scale feature representations.
-Specifically, input images are first subjected to standard preprocessing and augmentation operations, including resizing, normalization, and padding.
-A Residual Network (ResNet) is then employed to extract feature maps at different semantic levels.
-Subsequently, a Feature Pyramid Network (FPN) fuses multi-level features through top-down pathways and lateral connections, generating a set of multi-scale image features with unified channel dimensions and varying spatial resolutions to improve detection of objects at different scales.
+Fig.\ref{fig:img-backbone} shows the image feature encoding backbone for both vehicle-mounted and roadside cameras in the XET-V2X framework, corresponding to the architectures illustrated in Fig.\ref{fig:xet-v2x-architecture}~(a) and (b).
+This backbone follows a hierarchical feature encoding paradigm that converts raw images into multiscale feature representations.
+Specifically, the input images are first subjected to standard preprocessing and augmentation operations, including resizing, normalization, and padding.
+A residual network (ResNet) is then employed to extract feature maps at different semantic levels.
+An FPN subsequently fuses multilevel features through top-down pathways and lateral connections, generating a set of multiscale image features with unified channel dimensions and varying spatial resolutions to improve the detection of objects at different scales.

-In XET-VIC, the image backbone is built upon the ResNet-101 architecture~\cite{he2016deep}, with multi-scale feature fusion realized via a FPN.
-During preprocessing, all input images are resized, normalized, and padded to match the network input requirements.
-The ResNet-101 backbone consists of four residual stages, from which feature maps C2, C3, and C4 (with channel dimensions of 512, 1024, and 2048, respectively) are extracted from the second, third, and fourth stages.
-Deformable convolutions (DCNv2) are incorporated into the conv4\_x and conv5\_x stages to enhance robustness to geometric deformations, while the remaining layers are frozen to stabilize training.
-The FPN module subsequently performs top-down channel mapping and spatial interpolation with lateral connections, producing four pyramid levels $\{P2, P3, P4, P5\}$ with unified channel dimensions.
-These multi-scale features provide rich representations ranging from fine-grained to coarse-level semantics for downstream detection and segmentation heads, effectively improving performance on objects of varying sizes while maintaining computational efficiency.
+In XET-V2X, the image branch is initialized from pre-trained visual backbone weights and is built based on the ResNet-101 architecture~\cite{he2016deep}, with multiscale feature fusion realized via an FPN.
+During preprocessing, all the input images are resized, normalized, and padded to match the network input requirements.
+The ResNet-101 backbone consists of four residual stages, from which feature maps C3, C4, and C5 (with channel dimensions of 512, 1024, and 2048, respectively) are extracted from the second, third, and fourth stages (i.e., conv3\_x, conv4\_x, and conv5\_x, respectively).
+Deformable convolutions (DCNv2) are incorporated into the conv4\_x and conv5\_x stages to increase robustness to geometric deformations.
+To stabilize training and reduce the memory footprint, the entire image backbone is frozen during the learning process.
+In contrast, the image FPN remains trainable and is optimized jointly with the LiDAR branch, the temporal and multiview fusion modules, and the final decoder in the end-to-end training framework.
+The FPN module subsequently performs top-down channel mapping and spatial interpolation with lateral connections, producing four pyramid levels $\{P3, P4, P5, P6\}$ with unified channel dimensions.
+These multiscale features provide rich representations ranging from fine-scale to coarse-level semantics for downstream detection and segmentation heads, effectively improving performance for objects of varying sizes while maintaining computational efficiency.